Boeing’s new chairman faces daunting task overseeing 737MAX and CEO Dennis Muilenburg

 But Calhoun’s main task will be short-term: getting the 737 MAX back in service globally and resuscitating what Boeing had expected would be its largest source of future earnings.

-That will mean deciding such material questions such as how quickly to ramp up 737 MAX production.
+That will mean deciding material questions such as how quickly to ramp up 737 MAX production.
 Where Muilenburg reportedly wanted to boost monthly output, currently at 42 planes, to 57 by 2020, analysts say Calhoun is more cautious and favors a lower number initially.

 But it’s also likely to mean a much more visible public-relations role for Calhoun as Boeing tries to woo the government regulators who will decide the MAX’s immediate fate.